 Where is Holloway?

-Transport in Holloway
+Transport within the Holloway area

 Holloway’s Emirates Stadium